top of page

 • Changes in gravity

-Tides are waves but have characteristics that distinguish them significantly from what we think so we talk about them separately
+These are tides.
+Tides are waves but have characteristics that distinguish them significantly from what we think, so we talk about them separately.

 Waves tend to organise themselves into patterns.
 Waves travel at different speeds.
-The longest waves will outrun the smaller.
+The longest waves will outrun the smaller ones.
 Eventually, only waves of similar wavelengths are left travelling together.

 SURGE is created by waves passing overhead in shallow water.

-Waves break when the depth is about the same size as the waves
+Waves break when the depth is about the same size as the waves. (or 1.3X)

-Tsunamis are shallow water waves and while they are called tidal waves, they have no relation to tides.
-They have very long wave lengths that are nearly imperceptible as they travel.
-Vessels may rise and fall about 1mt when a tsunami passes but they do so very gradually.
-It is only when it reaches shore it becomes much higher
+Tsunamis are shallow water waves, and while they are called tidal waves, they have no relation to tides.
+They have very long wavelengths that are nearly imperceptible as they travel.
+Vessels may rise and fall about 1mt when a tsunami passes, but they do so gradually.
+It is only when it reaches shore it becomes much higher.

 Diving and waves

-If you notice that the weather forecast for the next days dive indicates that it will be windy, you might consider changing the planned site for one that’s more protected if you have reason to be concerned about excessive waves.
+If you notice that the weather forecast for the next day's dive indicates that it will be windy, you might consider changing the planned site for one that’s more protected if you are concerned about excessive waves.

-If you're making a shore dive with a buddy and are entering through mild surf, you should have all your equipment in place and be carrying your fins.
-When a wave approaches stand sideways, leaning into it.
+If you're making a shore dive with a buddy and entering through mild surf, you should have all your equipment in place and carry your fins.
+When a wave approaches, stand sideways, leaning into it.

 If conditions allow, wade into chest-deep water before donning your fins.